scalesocket/scalesocket/docs/man/cli.md

           When set to `binary`, messages are parsed according to gwsocket's strict mode.
 Unparseable messages may be dropped.

-          See --server-frame and --client-frame for specifying framing independently.
+          See --serverframe and --clientframe for specifying framing independently.

           [default: binary when set, possible values: binary, json]

-      --client-frame=<MODE>
+      --clientframe=<MODE>
           Enable framing and routing for client originated messages

           See --frame for options.

-      --server-frame=<MODE>
+      --serverframe=<MODE>
           Enable framing and routing for server originated messages

           See --frame for options.